cycfi/elements/README.md

 **Update: Renamed the library to avoid the name Clash with QNX Photon.**

+Still a work in progress, but now I got Windows and Linux ports going in the develop branch.

-Docs in the making... promise :-) For now, here's a brief introduction: [Elements C++ GUI library](https://www.cycfi.com/2019/07/photon-micro-gui/)
+No docs, still, apart from build instructions for MacOS, but examples provided should be instructive.
+For now, here's a brief introduction: [Elements C++ GUI library](https://www.cycfi.com/2019/07/photon-micro-gui/)

 ![alt Photon Sampler](docs/images/photon_sampler.jpg)